ramiki/laravelApp-crud_resources-/README.md

                                                          mutators is the opposit of accessor , that is change the value of data when it is stored (set) in db

     - role concept is to Adding Role column (ex : is_admin) to table "ex : users table"
-    - authentication : verifies the identity of a user or service before granting them access like gards (see app/http/kernel) in routes
+    - authentication : verifies the identity of a user or service before granting them access like guards (see app/http/kernel) in routes
                                          Adding Custom Guards :
                                          You may define your own authentication guards using the extend method on the Auth facade.
 You should place your call to the extend method within a service provider.
 Since Laravel already ships with an AuthServiceProvider, we can place the code in that provider